 Reasons why I have found it useful to have programming knowledge:

-- Speak to the developers in their own language – build relationships with the development team
+- Speak to the programmers in their own language – build relationships with the programming team

 - Different languages have their own problems and idioms – useful to know these